odoo/documentation/content/developer/tutorials/setup_guide.rst

    #.
 Once you have pushed your first change to the shared fork on **odoo-dev**, create a **draft**
       :abbr:`PR (Pull Request)` with your quadrigram in the title.
 This will enable you to share your upcoming work and receive feedback from your coaches.
-To ensure a continuous feedback loop, push a new commit as soon as you complete a chapter of a tutorial.
+To ensure a continuous feedback loop, push a new commit as soon as you complete an exercise of a tutorial.
    #.
 At Odoo we use `Runbot <https://runbot.odoo.com>`_ extensively for our :abbr:`CI (Continuous
       Integration)` tests.
 When you push your changes to **odoo-dev**, Runbot creates a new build and tests your code.
 Once logged in, you will be able to see your branch on the `Tutorials